leksuss/leks.us/content/SSH auth key forwarding.md

 1) via HTTPS and enter credentials every time you download source code
 2) via SSH and you need to setup ssh key authentication between production server and git server.

 Obviously, first option is useless, so we have to use second.
 So, let's use second!
-But actually we have thurd option - key forwarding.
+But actually we have third option - key forwarding.
 It allows you to use your local ssh keys on the server when you connected to this server.

 Here step-by-step guide to set ssh key forwarding.